 Most commonly, skinfolds and irritated skin (angular cheilitis) may develop in the corners of the mouth if a person has dentures that do not separate the jaws adequately.
 Treatment consists of replacing the dentures, which helps reduce the folds at the corners of the mouth.

 Freckles and irregularly shaped brownish areas (melanotic macules) are common around the lips and may last for many years.
 These marks are not cause for concern.
 Multiple, small, scattered brownish black spots may be a sign of a hereditary disease called Peutz-Jeghers syndrome, in which polyps form in the stomach and intestines (see see Hereditary conditions).
 Kawasaki disease, a disease of unknown cause that usually occurs in infants and children 8 years old or younger, can cause dryness and cracking of the lips and reddening of the lining of the mouth (see see Kawasaki Disease).

-A raised area or a sore with hard edges on the lip may be a form of skin cancer (see see Types of Oral Cancer and see Skin Cancers).
+A raised area or a sore with hard edges on the lip may be a form of skin cancer (see xref.discussed-in Mouth and Throat Cancer and see Skin Cancers).
 Other sores may develop as symptoms of other medical conditions, such as oral herpes simplex virus infection (cold sores—see see Herpes Simplex Virus Infections) or syphilis (see see Infection).
 Still others, such as keratoacanthoma, have no known cause.

 Sun damage may make the lips, especially the lower lip, hard and dry.
 Red speckles or a white filmy look signal damage that increases the chance of subsequent cancer.
 This type of damage can be reduced by covering the lips with a lip balm containing sunscreen or by shielding the face from the sun's harmful rays with a wide-brimmed hat.